 Of course, your sleep performance also plays a crucial role in recovery.
 The more quality sleep you get, the quicker you recover.

 What’s important to understand is that the recovery score WHOOP calculates is not correlated with the previous day’s strain.
 In other words, a high strain score doesn’t necessarily lead to a lower recovery score if your body is able to handle the strain well.

-One of the features I was most excited about when I heard about WHOOP was sleep tracking.
+One of the features I was most excited about when I learned about WHOOP was sleep tracking.
 I had tried various apps and gadgets in the past, such as the now-obsolete Jawbone UP and Sleep++, but none were reliable.

 A typical sleep cycle consists of four stages:

-- REM sleep
+- REM sleep.

-- Light sleep
+- Light sleep.